NIGK14007U Tree Biology and Arboriculture

 b.
 Evaluation of nursery stock quality and propagation methods

 c.
-Design and successful establishment of stands and solitary plantings
+Designing and successfully establishing stands and solitary plantings

 d.
 Detection of signs of ageing and poor health in trees and